tundish/blathnaid/blathnaid/book/chapters.rst

 ----------

 The first thing he noticed was how crowded the way was; he saw that many more people were trying to get to the City.
 All hungry, all cold, and all seeking shelter.
-On the far side of the first barricade, more settlements had sprung up, filled with people who had not been allowed through.
+On the far side of the first barricade more settlements had sprung up, filled with people who had not been allowed through.

 With Courage
 ------------

 Many were distressed, especially those with young children.
-And wherever he could he taught them how to find Courage;
+And wherever he could, he taught them how to find Courage;
 which comes spontaneously, unbidden, and is simple in its expression.

 Legging it
 ----------

-He tramped on for two more days at a steady pace, trying not to tire himself.
+Jack tramped on for two more days at a steady pace, trying not to tire himself.

 He had run out of dry wood, and it was a struggle to fight off his hunger.
 He rose early to find mushrooms, and he climbed trees to rob eggs.